KickingTheTV/ciapp-alpha-docs/docs/tests/swift.md

 {% highlight txt %}
-DD_DISABLE_HEADERS_INJECTION # Disables all injection of tracing headers (Boolean) DD_INSTRUMENTATION_EXTRA_HEADERS # Specific extra headers that you want the tool to log (String List) DD_EXCLUDED_URLS # Urls that you dont want to log or inject headers into(String List) DD_ENABLE_RECORD_PAYLOAD # It enables reporting a subset (512 bytes) of the payloads in requests and responses (Boolean)
+DD_DISABLE_HEADERS_INJECTION # Disables all injection of tracing headers (Boolean) DD_INSTRUMENTATION_EXTRA_HEADERS # Specific extra headers that you want the tool to log (String List) DD_EXCLUDED_URLS # Urls that you don't want to log or inject headers into (String List) DD_ENABLE_RECORD_PAYLOAD # It enables reporting a subset (512 bytes) of the payloads in requests and responses (Boolean)
 {% endhighlight %}